jagterberg/jagterberg.github.io/index.md

 dissimilarity metrics than [Gower's distance](https://www.r-bloggers.com/clustering-mixed-data-types-in-r/), but I recently discovered the [nomclust](https://cran.r-project.org/web/packages/nomclust/index.html) R package which provides similar functionality to <code>catDist</code>.
 However, the main difference is that many of the algorithms in <code>catDist</code> are written in C (and not R), which greatly speeds things up.
-For now, practitioners interested in k-medoids or spectral methods can use <code>nomclust</code>.
+The code is still in development, so practitioners interested in K-medoids or spectral clustering can use <code>nomclust</code>.

-Finally, in my spare time, I like to read good fantasy and play jazz piano.
-In Madison, I regularly played piano with [The Left Field Quartet](https://leftfieldquartet.bandcamp.com/releases).
+Finallyh, in my spare time, I like to read good fantasy and play jazz piano.
+At UW-Madison, I regularly played piano with [The Left Field Quartet](https://leftfieldquartet.bandcamp.com/releases).